The Daily Garden

 Start planting!

-This is the most welcome news of the season in the Bay Area.
+This is the most welcome news of the season in warmer regions.
 Nearly all summer growing plants (tomatoes, cucumbers, melons, squash, beans, corn, and peppers) can be put in the ground in May.
 If you are using transplants, be sure harden them off gradually or they may lose much of their vigor and productivity.
 Hardening-off simply means placing them outdoors in a protected location for a few hours.
 Slowly increase the time over a couple of weeks.
 Be sure to stake tomato plants now, while they are small.
 This can be done in tandem with quarantining new plants.
 And add straw under melon, squash, and strawberry plants to reduce fungal infection.

 Verticillium wilt